MatteoTrombin/Deepser-Api-CSharp/README.md

 This is a guide for consuming the Deepser API - a help desk software.
 More information can be found in the Deepser API Docs.

 ## Installation
+Download the Deepser.dll file in the repository and add it as a reference in your solution.
+Remember to put the directives using Deepser

 ## Example